-Pay-for-performance schemes have been in existence in healthcare markets to incentivize service providers for decades.
-However, recent large-scale empirical studies have pointed out that such monetary incentives by regulatory authorities have had no significant effects since the report card disclosure system was introduced and has become mandatory in many regions and cases (James, 2012).
-The report card leads patients to form a perception about the providers' ability and thus reputation; it also stimulates providers to exert an effort.
-This phenomenon implies that report card disclosure and pay-for-performance may play substitutive roles.
+Pay-for-performance schemes to incentivize service providers have existed in healthcare markets for decades.
+However, recent large-scale empirical studies have pointed out that monetary incentives from regulatory authorities have had insignificant effects since the report card disclosure system was introduced, which has become mandatory in many regions (James, 2012).
+The report card drives patients to form a perception about the providers' ability, and consequently, reputation, which stimulates providers to put in an effort.
+This mechanism suggests that report card disclosure and pay-for-performance may play substitutive roles.
 This study analyzes how performance report disclosure and content design affect the healthcare payment system.

-The disclosure of hospital report cards for cardiovascular surgery began in 1989 in New York State hospitals and has since spread rapidly outside of the state and worldwide.
-Proponents of report card disclosure argue that it reinforces the incentivization of hospitals and physicians so that they would provide higher-quality healthcare services more positively.
-On the flip side, as opponents point out, report card disclosure increases the dumping of high-severity patients.
-Similarly, Narins et al. (2005) and Joynt et al. (2012) find that disclosure of performance reports increases the cases of withdrawal of advanced treatment for high-severity patients to avoid a bad reputation by failure.
-This happens because performance reports contain verifiable information, such as 30-day mortality and readmission rates.
-By contrast, the dumped patients' volume and severity are not verifiable or even non-observable.
-Therefore, healthcare providers can manipulate report cards by strategically dumping patients or withdrawing advantageous treatment (Mak, 2017).
-Therefore, when the regulator discloses provider performance in the report card, providers may need additional payments for advanced treatment in view of their financial loss due to their injured reputation in treating high-severity patients.
+The disclosure of hospital report cards for cardiovascular surgery began in 1989 in New York State hospitals and has since spread rapidly outside the state and worldwide.
+Proponents of report card disclosure argue that it reinforces the incentivization of hospitals and physicians into providing higher-quality healthcare services.
+However, opponents such as Dranove et al. (2003) noted that report card disclosure increases the dumping of high-severity patients.1 Similarly, Narins et al. (2005) and Joynt et al. (2012) found that the disclosure of performance reports increases cases of withdrawal of advanced treatment for high-severity patients to avoid a bad reputation for the providers owing to failure.
+This is because performance reports contain verifiable information, such as 30-day mortality and readmission rates, while the dumped patients' volume and severity are non-verifiable or even non-observable.
+Then, healthcare providers can manipulate report cards by strategically dumping patients or withdrawing advantageous treatment (Mak, 2017).
+Therefore, when the regulator discloses provider performance in the report card, providers may need additional payments for advanced treatment in the face of financial loss owing to the potential damage to their reputation from treating high-severity patients.

-Another possible problem is physicians' excessive risk-taking due to performance disclosure.
-In the literature on organizational economics, it is known that agents' reputation-concerned preferences distort their task choices to declare that they provide challenging services beyond their competencies (Chen, 2015); therefore, the regulator needs adjustment for healthcare payment in consideration of avoidance of the physicians' reckless behavior.
-In other words, given the report card disclosure policy, additional reimbursement is possibly necessary for conventional treatment outside disclosure subjects.
-Thus, report cards may not always help to reduce healthcare payments and may require additional reimbursement for physicians.
-This study examines how report cards can change the healthcare payment system with appropriate incentives.
+Another concern is physicians' excessive risk-taking owing to performance disclosure.
+The literature on organizational economics asserts that agents' reputation-concerned preferences distort their task choices leading them to declare that they provide challenging services beyond their competencies (Chen, 2015); therefore, the regulator needs adjustment for healthcare payment in consideration of the avoidance of physicians' reckless behavior.
+In other words, in light of the report card disclosure policy, additional reimbursement is possibly necessary for conventional treatment.
+Consequently, report cards may not always help reduce healthcare payments and may require additional reimbursement for physicians.
+Therefore, this study examines how report cards can change the healthcare payment system with appropriate incentives.

-1Dranove et al. (2003) show empirically that the disclosure of performance reports in New York State resulted in out-of-state transfers of high-severity patients.
+1Dranove et al. (2003) empirically showed that the disclosure of performance reports in New York State resulted in out-of-state transfers of high-severity patients.

-An important discussion in the healthcare market on the report card relates to how detailed it should be.
-Brook et al. (2002) point out that consumers, as potential patients, need help to understand the contents of the report card, and they cannot utilize the report card as a reference in selecting a hospital (see also Marshall et al., 2003).
-Therefore, they concluded that it is necessary to improve the readability and clarity of the report by, for example, reducing some information on the card.
-From the perspective of economic theory, a reduction and abstraction of information on the report card may change the patient's belief in the providers' ability.
-Moreover, this change triggers a metamorphosis in physicians' strategic behavior.
-Policymakers, especially those concerned with reducing healthcare payments, must consider how to design the report card content while considering the effect of their strategic environment change.
+An important discussion in the healthcare market relates to how detailed the report card should be.
+Brook et al. (2002) stated that consumers, as potential patients, need help to understand the contents of the report card; they cannot utilize this card as a reference to select a hospital (see also Marshall et al., 2003).
+Therefore, they recommended improving the readability and clarity of the report, for example, by reducing some information on the card.
+From the perspective of economic theory, some reduction and abstraction of information on the report card may change the patient's belief in the providers' ability, which in turn may trigger a metamorphosis in physicians' strategic behavior.
+Policymakers, especially those concerned with healthcare payments, then need to consider how to design the report card content, taking into account the effect of a change in their strategic environment.